nitin24x7/V.A.A.N.I./README.md

+# V.A.A.N.I.
-# V.A.A.N.I. stands for Voice Authetication and Acoustic Neural Interceptor
+(Voice Authetication and Acoustic Neural Interceptor)

 AI-powered real-time detection and prevention of voice-cloning impersonation attacks.